Cytotechnology Program (Minnesota)

 - Luther College — Decorah, Iowa

-The Mayo Clinic campus in Rochester, Minn., includes an extensive outpatient complex; Mayo Clinic Hospital, Saint Marys Campus; Mayo Clinic Hospital, Methodist Campus; and substantial research and education facilities.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-This Mayo site is among the largest, most advanced medical centers in the world.
+This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

-Graduates are eligible to take the American Society for Clinical Pathology (ASCP) Board of Certification examination upon completion of the program.
+Graduates are eligible to take the American Society for Clinical Pathology Board of Certification examination upon completion of the program.

 For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.